Zero-temperature dynamics of the spherical model with non-reciprocal interactions: Summary and discussion

 By analytically computing the two-time autocorrelation and response functions in the thermodynamic limit, we have found that the two-time observables depend explicitly on both times.
 The relaxation of the correlation function is qualitatively similar to the standard picture observed for purely symmetric interactions \cite{Cugliandolo1995}: for large waiting times $t_w$, defining the elapsed time since the preparation of the sample, the correlation exhibits an initial plateau whose duration increases with both $t_w$ and $\eta$.
 However, unlike the power-law relaxation of the two-time observables at $\eta=1$, the long-time behaviour of the correlation and response functions of the spherical model is governed, for any $|\eta| < 1$, by an exponential decay with an algebraic prefactor.
 This is an important difference of the spherical model with non-reciprocal interactions with respect to the slow dynamics characteristic of the symmetric case.

 We have also shown that the long-time behaviour of both the correlation and response functions undergoes a transition to an oscillatory regime at $\eta=0$.
 For $0 \leq \eta < 1$, the dynamics of the two-time observables does not exhibit any oscillatory behaviour.
 For $-1 < \eta < 0$, that is, when the antisymmetric part of the interactions becomes sufficiently strong, the two-time observables display periodic oscillations beyond a characteristic elapsed time $\tau^*(\eta,t_w)$, with a period and phase determined by $t_w$ and $\eta$.
-Recent works by Garcia Lorenzana and co-workers~\cite{Lorenzana2024,Lorenzana2025,Lorenzana2025A} have shown that a spherical model composed of two groups of spins globally coupled to each other through antisymmetric interactions also undergoes a transition to an oscillatory regime.
-The main difference between our results and theirs lies essentially in the amplitude of oscillations.
-While in the spherical model the amplitude is governed by an exponential decay, in the Lorenzana model it follows a power-law decay, characteristic of aging.
+Recent works \cite{Lorenzana2024,Lorenzana2025,Lorenzana2025A} have shown that a spherical model composed of two groups of spins globally coupled to each other through antisymmetric interactions also undergoes a transition to an oscillatory regime.
+The main difference between our results and these works lies essentially in the amplitude of oscillations.
+While in our case the amplitude of the correlation exhibits an exponential decay, in reference \cite{Lorenzana2024} it follows a power-law decay, characteristic of aging.

 The slow dynamics of the spherical model with symmetric interactions is commonly attributed to a complex energy landscape \cite{Kurchan1996}, in which the number of saddle-points scales with the system size $N$.
 It is then natural to expect that the number of stationary states of the model with non-reciprocal interactions play an important role in its dynamical behaviour.
 From Eq. (\ref{eq:odes}), the stationary states, $\bra{S(t)}=\bra{S_{\rm st}}$, satisfy: